Chart Color Schemes

 Population

-Population growth drivers in St Marys are above average based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in St Marys are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the St Marys (SA) statistical area (Lv2) had an estimated population of around 3,185 as of Nov 2025.
-This reflects an increase of 175 people (5.8%) since the 2021 Census, which reported a population of 3,010 people.
-The change is inferred from the resident population of 3,134, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,740 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The St Marys (SA) (SA2) saw a growth of 5.8% since the 2021 census, exceeding the SA3 area's growth of 5.0%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 79.0% of overall population gains during recent periods.
+As per AreaSearch's analysis of ABS population updates and new addresses validated by them, the estimated population of St Marys (SA) as of February 2026 is approximately 3186.
+This represents an increase of 176 people since the 2021 Census, which reported a population of 3010.
+The change is inferred from AreaSearch's resident population estimate of 3134 following examination of the latest ERP data release by ABS in June 2024 and validation of seven new addresses since the Census date.
+This results in a population density ratio of 1741 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+St Marys' growth rate of 5.8% since the 2021 Census exceeds the SA3 area's growth rate of 5%, making it a growth leader in the region.
+Overseas migration contributed approximately 79% of overall population gains during recent periods, driving primary population growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, an above median population growth is projected for the St Marys (SA) (SA2), with the area expected to grow by 617 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
+Based on aggregated SA2-level projections, the suburb of St Marys is expected to grow by an above median rate, gaining 610 persons by 2041, reflecting a total increase of 19.6% over the 17-year period.

 Frequently Asked Questions - Population